Why Transfer Google Photos to Flickr?

 Flickr has been around for a long time and used to be known as one of the best online image hosting and video hosting service, which allows you to upload photos and videos to share with others.
 Users can store 1,000 videos or photos for free.

 As Google Photos ended unlimited free storage space, many users may be looking for an alternative to Google Photos.
 At this time, Flickr may be the best choice, because it has no quality restrictions on uploaded pictures (it will not force a reduction in picture quality).
-But, how to transfer photos from Google Photos to Flickr easily?

 How to Transfer Google Photos to Flickr Quickly?